crypto-morph/dvpn-client/Readme.md

     --keyring-backend file \
     default
 ```
-You will get a pass phrase (DON'T LOSE IT) - and an address - you can a _small_ test amount of DVPN to this address using Kelpr or another compatible wallet.
-I send 577 DVPN (which is about $0.70 at current rates!)
+You will get a pass phrase (DON'T LOSE IT) - and an address - you can send a _small_ test amount of DVPN to this address using Kelpr or another compatible wallet.
+I send 577 DVPN (which is about $0.70 at current rates) as proof of concept.

 ## Find a list of nodes you can subscribe to